 Give Insulin intravenously along with concentrated dextrose solution called D50.
 Insulin is known to move the potassium present in the blood inside the cells.
 This however is only a temporary measure because in few hours the potassium will move back to the blood.
 However, this technique helps to buy time until the excess potassium is excreted through kidneys.
 Dextrose is only given to prevent insulin from causing hypoglycemia (low glucose levels)

-Give intravenous Sodium Bicarbonate to buffer the blood.
-This also helps to shift potassium from the blood in to the body cells and promotes excretion of potassium through the kidneys.
+Give intravenous Sodium bicarbonate to buffer the blood.
+This also helps to shift potassium from the blood in to the body cells and promotes excretion of potassium via kidneys.

-Give Abuterol by nebulization or by intravenous infusion.
+Give albuterol by nebulization or by intravenous infusion.
 This will also shift excessive potassium into the cells.

 Perform hemodialysis if the conservative measures listed above are ineffective or if the hyperkalemia is very severe, or if the patient has marked tissue breakdown and is releasing large amounts of potassium from the injured cells.